 Clinic-recruited donors from Australia can donate up to no more than 10 recipients in VIC, QLD, SA, and 5 in NSW (this includes the donor and any current or former partner of the donor).
 If you wish to use the same donor more than once, it is important to let the clinic know.
 Our friendly staff will help you select a donor with whom this is possible.

 Whilst in Australia, sperm donors have no legal rights towards the donor-conceived child, when the child reaches the age of 18 he/she will be able to access identifying information about the donor, should they wish to.
-To learn more please visit our pages on legal considerations:
+To learn more please visit our legal considerations page

 Whether we are dealing with a known donor or a clinic-recruited donor, at Rainbow Fertility we strictly abide by Australian laws and all donors are required to undergo rigorous medical assessments, screening, consent forms, and counselling.
 The donated sperm is quarantined for a period of three months while the tests are undertaken.